Josephblt/dmn-dev-deployments-example/README.md

-# dmn-dev-deployments-example
+# DMN Dev Deployments on BAMOE Canvas example repository.

-This is a repository that hosted the file used in the Presentation DMN Dev Deployments on BAMOE Canvas.
+This is a repository that hosts the file used in the Presentation DMN Dev Deployments on BAMOE Canvas.